 Transition is a sticky word for a lot of people.
 Add “net-zero” or “pipeline” to the mix and you might even spark a wave of public passion.
 But emotions are always anchored in something and those relating to Alberta’s energy transition carry no exception.
-Sure, through the years we’ve talked about net-zero by 2050 but these conversations have often carried an element of speculation.
-A nice theory, one might say, but how will we get there?
-While the answer to this question is neither simple nor obvious, the events of last week offer a little insight into the nature of energy transition.

 This post is part 2 of 3 exploring sustainable finance, bringing together the perspectives of three of our Core Working Group members: Patrycja Drainville (Associate Director, Sustainable Finance, Scotiabank), Chad Park (Vice President, Sustainability & Citizenship, The Cooperators), and Jamie Bonham (Director of Corporate Engagement, NEI Investments)

 If there was ever any doubt that net-zero finance was the way of the future, former Bank of Canada and Bank of England governor Mark Carney cleared it up in a March 29th tweet.
 “Huge announcement today that the core of the global asset management industry, managing over $32 trillion in assets, is committing to addressing climate change [and] delivering the goals of the Paris Agreement.”
 When you start talking about that many trillions of dollars, even the most ardent skeptic is forced to sit up and start listening.